atarazana/gramola-operator/README.md

 > **NOTE:** In order to make the Part One easier (Gramola is not complicated but it has too many moving parts) we're going to use the [Golang Based Operator Tutorial](https://sdk.operatorframework.io/docs/building-operators/golang/tutorial/) as a base for this lab.

-The [2nd part](./part-2-1.md) of the guide explains how to run a complete demonstration using the Gramola operator on kubernetes, no need to code just enjoy deploying and upgrading Gramola.
-If you're using/testing OpenShift then I suggest you to run also/instead [this version](./part-2-2.md) of the guide (the innerworkings are the same but the screenshots are different).
+The [2nd part](./part-2-1.md) of the guide explains how to run a complete demonstration using the Gramola operator on Kubernetes, no need to code just enjoy deploying and upgrading Gramola.
+If you're using/testing OpenShift then I suggest you to run also/instead [this version](./part-2-2.md) of the guide (the inner workings are the same but the screenshots are different).

 <span style="color:red; font-weight: bold;">How is this guide different to others?</span>